 PurgeAppEndpointUserDataFromPSD.ps1 -PoolName <pool name> -Command delete

 Optional: While the tool is running, you can run the SQL query from step 1 to verify that the count is being reduced.
-After the script has finished running, you can run the SQL query one more time to determine the final number of entries in the PersistedServiceData table on each Front End server.
-This number should be significantly less than the count seen in step 1.
+After the script has finished running, you can run the SQL query one more time to determine the final number of entries in the PersistedServiceData table on each Front-End server.
+This number should be less than the count seen in step 1.

 By default, this script will process application endpoints that are currently homed on a particular pool.
 If application endpoints have been moved to a different pool, you can use the optional AllPoolEndpoints switch to indicate that you want to include application endpoints homed on any pool, as follows:

 PurgeAppEndpointUserDataFromPSD.ps1 - PoolName <Pool name> -Command delete -AllPoolEndpoints

 This tool purges all relevant entries that are currently in the PersistedServiceData table, however, as any third-party applications that use conferences continue to create new conferences, the size of the table will continue to grow.
 Therefore, we recommend that you run the PurgeAppEndpointUserDataFromPSD.ps1 tool periodically to ensure the size of the PersistedServiceData table does not grow to the point where this issue occurs again.

 The frequency with which to run this tool depends on the rate at which these third-party applications create conferences.
 You can use the SQL query from step 1 in the "Resolution" section to monitor the size of the table and to determine how quickly it is growing.
 This will help you determine an appropriate schedule for your environment.